Nature.com Spotlights Saisei Pharma's MAF Research on Nutrition and Longevity

 Important Notice

-This press release is intended for informational purposes only.
-MAF series products are food supplements, not medicines.
-Statements regarding these products have not been evaluated by the United States Food and Drug Administration.
-These products are not intended to diagnose, treat, cure or prevent any disease.
-Saisei Hawaii does not provide medical treatment and does not operate a clinic in the United States, including Hawaii.
+This press release is intended for informational and educational purposes only.
+MAF series products are food-based wellness products, not medicines.
+They are not intended to diagnose, treat, cure or prevent any disease.
+Saisei Australia does not provide patient care or medical treatment and does not operate as a clinic in Australia.
+For medical questions, readers should consult a qualified healthcare professional.

 Arisa Matsuzaki